-- Your mirror server host must run on one of the following operating systems: - 64 bit Red Hat Enterprise Linux (RHEL) - 64 bit CentOS v5.x, v6.x - 64 bit SUSE Linux Enterprise Server (SLES) 11 SP1 Ensure that this server and the cluster nodes are all running the same OS.
+- Your mirror server host must run one of the following operating systems: - 64 bit RHEL, CentOS, Oracle Linux

+• 64 bit SUSE Linux Enterprise Server (SLES) 11 SP1 This server and the cluster nodes must all run the same OS.

 To support repository mirroring for heterogeneous clusters requires a more complex procedure than the one documented here.